Gourami/gourami/README.md

 ![Profile Image](./images/tylerdill.jpg)

 ### 🚀 About Me:
-💻 Self-taught coder since 2008, proficient in JavaScript, React, PHP, HTML5, CSS3, and MySql.
+💻 Started as a web developer in 2008, proficient in JavaScript, React, PHP, HTML5, CSS3, and MySql.
-🌐 Expanded skill set to include API development, responsive web design, Java, C++, Sass, Material UI, and Web GL.
+🌐 Expanded skill set to include API development, responsive web design, Java, Sass, Material UI, and Web GL.
 📚 Currently pursuing a Bachelor's degree in Computer Science, set to graduate in 2026.
 🎓 Committed to continuous learning through Udemy and Coursera courses.